 e.
 Click on View Details and verify the below scopes are added.

 After these configurations are completed.
-The P12 certificate will allow Splice to interact with Google and use the above defined scopes to access User, Drive, Groups.
+The P12 certificate will allow the Google connector to interact with Google and use the above defined scopes to access User, Drive and Groups.

 JRE 16 OR JDK 16 installed

 1.Update all the Google workspace related properties obtained after setting up the Google workspace as explained in the section above, in the configuration file application.yml

 2. Continue to edit the configuration file, application.yml as per the table below